 Chair , Richard Gill

-Richard has been a National Leader of Education, Vice Chair of the Birmingham Education Partnership and an Ofsted inspector, and currently acts as Chief Executive of a respected multi-academy trust, the Arthur Terry Learning Partnership.
-The ATLP runs seven primary and secondary schools, one teaching school and five children’s centres, serving more than 5,000 students and 1,000 staff and governors.
+Richard is a National Leader of Education, Lead Ofsted inspector and Chair of the Teaching Schools Council.
+He is a former Vice Chair of the Birmingham Education Partnership working alongside Estelle Morris and Steve Munby and currently is the proud Chief Executive of a respected multi-academy trust, the Arthur Terry Learning Partnership.
+The ATLP runs a learning family of eight primary schools, five secondary schools, a SCITT and one teaching school serving more than 8,000 students and 1,000 staff and governors.

 You can contact Richard here: firstname.lastname@example.org